 Today we climb its gentle slopes below the impressive crag of Mt.
 St. Nick to top out on the flat expanse of the Wapta Icefield.
 After a side trip to flat-topped Polaris Peak from where we can enjoy an expansive panorama with peaks in every direction, we continue west to where the Peyto Glacier drops gradually away.
-Peyto Hut being is on a bench inside the sweeping turn the Glacier takes as it drops now to the north.
-This is a fantastic spot, in every direction are glaciated peaks and colors in shades of rock and ice.
+Peyto Hut is on a bench inside the sweeping turn the Glacier takes as it drops now to the north.
+This is a fantastic spot, in every direction are glaciated peaks and colours in shades of rock and ice.

 Hiking on the glacier we will be wearing a harness and be roped together for maximum safety.
-The glacier, like those everywhere, has many crevasses and whilst most are easily seen and avoided, we take maximum precautions.
-Your guide is certified, trained and very experienced on glacier terrain.
+The glacier, like those everywhere, has many crevasses, and whilst most are easily seen and avoided, we take maximum precautions.
+Your guide is certified, trained, and very experienced on glacier terrain.
 We will also wear crampons (spikes that fit onto the soles of our boots) to give us firm traction on the ice.
 The glacial surface is not very steep.
 Walking with the crampons on is very easy.
 This will take between 4 and 6 hours.
 Distance 6km.
 Elevation gain 550m, loss 460m.
-Additional hiking may be available depending upon conditions.
+Additional hiking may be available depending upon the conditions.

 Day 3: Peyto Hut – Peyto Lake

-It’s mostly down hill today as we drop back down to the Glacier from the Hut and follow it almost to its snout.
+It’s mostly downhill today as we drop back down to the Glacier from the Hut and follow it almost to its snout.
 Hiking on mostly white ice we pass mill holes down which glacier streams drop noisily into the bowels of the ice.
-We will see how glaciers preserve elements of the past, the exposed ice being hundreds of years old and bringing not only rocks to the surface but also spruce needles and twigs from long ago fires and the occasional bird or rodent long ago caught on the ice by early winter snows.
+We will see how glaciers preserve elements of the past, the exposed ice being hundreds of years old and bringing not only rocks to the surface but also spruce needles and twigs from long-ago fires and the occasional bird or rodent long ago caught on the ice by early winter snows.
 It is usually hard to visualize the effects of global warming, not so on the Peyto Glacier which is in full retreat.
 Your guide will show you where the glacier only recently was!
-You will leave the glacier with a deep respect and appreciation for the frozen alpine environment.
+You will leave the glacier with deep respect and appreciation for the frozen alpine environment.

 We leave the Glacier just before the snout and descent a short distance on old moraines to a rather ramshackle research station from which research on glacial retreat is carried out.
 From here we traverse to the top of the lateral moraine which descends into the lower valley.
 If we have the energy we can take a side trip to Cauldron Lake which occupies an adjacent hanging basin.
-With it’s still black waters surrounded by tundra, rock and ice it is at the same time serene and wild!
+With its still black waters surrounded by tundra, rock, and ice it is at the same time serene and wild!

 From here we return to Banff and Canmore to head off on our own trails.